-The step also populates the keywords PIXAR\SR and PIXAR\A2 in the science data product, which give the average pixel area in units of steradians and square arcseconds, respectively.
-For most instrument modes, the average pixel area values are copied from the primary header of the AREA reference file, when this file is available.
-Otherwise the pixel area values are copied from the primary header of the PHOTOM reference file.
+The step also populates the keywords PIXAR_SR and PIXAR_A2 in the science data product, which give the average pixel area in units of steradians and square arcseconds, respectively.
+For most instrument modes, the average pixel area values are copied from the primary header of the PHOTOM reference file.
 For NIRSpec, however, the pixel area values are copied from a binary table extension in the AREA reference file.